Anime-influenced animation: India

 In India, Karmachakra was produced as one of the first Indian anime influenced animations under Studio Durga.
-It is a low budget 2D film, despite being anime influenced the pilot of the movie says otherwise, due to its low budget the developers made use of classic 2D style animation which makes it different from anime.

 Co-productions with Japan

 Occasionally, animated series are developed as outright international co-productions between Japan and one or more other countries, as opposed to having stylistic influence.
+In the 1970s, 1980s, and 1990s, there were Japanese-European productions such as Zoom the White Dolphin, Vicky the Viking, Ulysses 31, The Mysterious Cities of Gold, Dogtanian and the Three Muskehounds, Sherlock Hound, Treasure Island, Maya the Honey Bee, Soccer Fever, Ramayana: The Legend of Prince Rama, Montana Jones, and Reporter Blues.
+During the same period, the Italian studio Mondo TV co-produced animated series with Japanese companies, including The Jungle Book, Robin Hood, The Legend of Snow White, The Legend of Zorro and Cinderella.

-In the 1980s, there were Japanese-European productions such as Ulysses 31, The Mysterious Cities of Gold, Dogtanian and the Three Muskehounds, Sherlock Hound and The Jungle Book.
-More recent examples of Canadian and French co-productions include Cybersix (1999) as well as Oban Star-Racers and Spider Riders, both from 2006.Ōban Star-Racers is known as one of the European animations that strongly resemble anime.
+More recent examples of Canadian and French co-productions include Cybersix (1999), Pecola (2001), as well as Oban Star-Racers and Spider Riders, both from 2006. Ōban Star-Racers is known as one of the European animations that strongly resemble anime.
 While the majority of the creative directors and writers were French, the production team moved to Tokyo to collaborate with a Japanese production team.
+Other examples of Canadian-Japanese co-productions include Pac-Man and the Ghostly Adventures,"Pac-Man and the Ghostly Adventures E3 2010 Pilot Trailer" (2020) Bakugan, Tenkai Knights, and Scott Pilgrim Takes Off.

+While not as common or prevalent as opposed to Western or Eastern animation being produced and released globally, there are notable examples of combining elements of aeni and anime, animation made from Japan and South Korea respectively, into a single animation project.
+Examples of Japanese-Korean collaborations being done on several animated projects include Element Hunters and Secret of Cerulean Sand, both made in the 2000s.
+At the same time, the combination of elements from anime and donghua, animation made from Japan and China respectively, into a single animation project is more common by comparison, especially with Chinese animation becoming more and more common as it is becoming increasingly globally distributed across multiple regions in recent years.
+Examples of Japanese-Chinese collaborations being done on several animated projects include The Tibetan Dog (2011), Bloodivores (2016), Last Hope (2018), TO BE HERO (2016–2018), To Be Hero X (2025), Cheating Craft (2016), and Romance of the Three Kingdoms (2009–2010).